1915 Vanderbilt Commodores football team: Sewanee

-Post season
+Postseason

 The 1915 Vanderbilt football team scored a grand total of 514 points in 510 minutes of actual playing time, thus ranking them as a legitimate "point-a-minute" team.
 Vanderbilt averaged 51.4 points a game.
 Vanderbilt led the nation in scoring, then one of few stats kept.

 During the season Curry accounted for 118 of Vanderbilt's season total of 514 points.
 Seven out of eight newspapers voted the SIAA championship to the Commodores.
 The Atlanta Constitution declared it a tie between Vanderbilt and Georgia Tech.
 Curry (unanimously), Cohen and Cody were named All-Southern.

 In 1975, the team's manager, James G. Stahlman, organized a sixtieth reunion the weekend of the Georgia game.
 Seven lettermen were present: Cohen, Dough Ray, Hubert Wiggs, Kent Morrison, Alf Adams, and Tom Zerfoss.

 Players

 Depth chart

-The following chart provides a visual depiction of Vanderbilt's lineup during the 1915 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Vanderbilt's lineup during the 1915 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.